LOADING ...

 Ii

-And he rode with a twinkle,
+And he with a jewelled twinkle,

-His pistol a-twinkle,
+His butts a-twinkle,

-His hilt a-twinkle, under the jewelled sky.
+His rapier hilt a-twinkle, under the sky.

 Iii